Kashyap-Rishi/HEIs_Project-Management/README.md

 # SIH-temp
-Webite for college hackthon evaluation (SIH)
+Webite for managing projects uploaded by students throughout their college